About the old courthouse

 Portland’s 2035 Plan allows areas adjacent to bridgeheads to have higher height limits.
-Land near the Hawthorne Bridge will be zoned for buildings up to 325’ tall.
+Land near the Hawthorne Bridge was zoned for buildings up to 325’ tall.
 Prominent buildings are a guiding factor for the city planning guide.
 City Council adopted the West Quadrant Plan in 2015 and approved a request to design the new courthouse for the new height limit in early June 2016.
 The new courthouse is 324 feet tall.

-Will there be an underground tunnel connecting the Justice Center to the new courthouse?
+Is there an underground tunnel connecting the Justice Center to the new courthouse?

-No, a tunnel will not be constructed.
+No, a tunnel was not built.
 Only a small percentage of in-custody defendants are held in the Justice Center.
 More than 95 percent of defendants transported to the courthouse come from the county’s Inverness Jail.
 The project team studied a tunnel and recommended against it because costs and risks outweighed benefits.
 The Board of County Commissioners approved the recommendation in December 2015.

-What kind of access will be provided for people with disabilities?
+What kind of access is provided for people with disabilities?

-The courthouse will be fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
+The courthouse is fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
 This includes the provision of a hearing assisted system in courtrooms, on ramps and in elevators.
 It also includes adequate floor and turning space for wheelchairs in courtrooms and other spaces.
 Adjustable height tables will be available in courtrooms.

 What artwork will be featured in the new courthouse?